helgoboss/helgobox/doc/user-guide.md

   particular control element on your controller (e.g. a fader).
 - **Target:** Allows to edit the _target_ of the mapping and optionally some target-related activation conditions.
 A target essentially is the parameter in REAPER that should be controlled.
-- **Mode:** Allows to edit everything related to the _mode_ of this mapping.
-A mode is the glue between source and target.
-It defines _how_ incoming control values from the source should be applied to the target (and vice versa, if feedback is used).
+- **Tuning:** Allows to change in detail how your source and target will be glued together.
+This defines _how_ incoming control values from the source should be applied to the target (and vice versa, if feedback is used).
 This is where it gets interesting.
-  Unlike REAPER's built-in MIDI learn modes, ReaLearn modes are deeply customizable.
+  Whereas REAPER's built-in MIDI learn provides just some basic modes like Absolute or Toggle, ReaLearn allows you to customize many more aspects of a mapping.

-By design, source, mode and target are independent concepts in ReaLearn.
+By design, source, tuning and target are independent concepts in ReaLearn.
 They can be combined freely - although there are some combinations that don't make too much sense.

 Changes in the mapping panel are applied immediately.
 Pressing the _OK_ button just closes the